 This is a lesson I just learned myself this very growing season.

 We grow our seeds indoors under grow lights in our living room.
 The same living room that houses our woodstove.
 If you heat with wood, you know a woodstove can keep your house around 75 degrees Fahrenheit with very little effort.

 It gets even warmer in the room that houses the woodstove.
 If you are not careful, it can even scorch your plants.

 This is how we lost our first batch of parsley.

 Just be sure to watch your plants closely.

 If they begin to wilt there is a chance they have had too much of something.
 It could be anything from cold, heat, or water.
 You’ll know by making small adjustments and watching their response.

 They also will lose color in their leaves as they are sprouting if they are getting too much or too little of something.

-Plants will definitely let you know if there is something wrong.
-No worries!
+Plants will definitely let you know if there is something wrong, so keep an eye on them.

 Fertilizing your seedlings is a different ballgame from fertilizing plants in your garden.
-You can’t go outside and grab feces from your rabbit and plop it on them.
+You can’t go outside and grab feces from your rabbits or chickens and plop it on them.
 This will actually burn your plants up.